thingsboard/thingsboard.github.io/docs/user-guide/install/windows.md

 net start thingsboard
 ```

-Once started, you will be able to open Web UI using following link:
+Once started, you will be able to open Web UI using the following link:

 ```bash
 http://localhost:8080/